 Understanding the motivations behind infidelity helps prevent betrayal and address underlying relationship issues.

-- Emotional dissatisfaction
+- Emotional dissatisfaction:

-Emotional Dissatisfaction is one of the reasons that often drives people toward outside connections when they feel unheard, unappreciated, or emotionally neglected by their partner.
+Emotional Dissatisfaction is one of the reasons that often drives people toward outside connections when they feel unheard, unappreciated, or emotionally neglected by their partner. - Communication breakdowns:

 Communication breakdowns can be another reason for cheating in a relationship.
 The breakdowns create distance, leading individuals to seek validation and understanding elsewhere.